Mexico Field Trips, February and March 1980

 Afterwards

-we went to the FALLS - exquisite idyllic setting but everyone should
+we went to the falls - exquisite idyllic setting but everyone should

 Back

-ON LACANJA RIVER.
+to Nututun to swim and pack for departure to abandoned lumber camp on Lacanja River.
 I drove the last 3 ½ hrs through the most

 WEDNESDAY,

-MAR 5
+MAR.
+5

 Some